overture-stack/prelude/README.md

 docker build -t multi-stage:3.0 .
 ```

+Any edits made to the stage folder can be built and deployed locally using this docker compose setup.

 **4. Run one of the following commands from the root of the repository:**

 | Environment | Unix/macOS | Windows |